Leaderboard

 3 points

-NWS Hastings afternoon disco says unsettled pattern for awhile.
+9. NWS Hastings afternoon disco says unsettled pattern for awhile.
 “By Tuesday, this front is trending toward stalling somewhere in the central Plains and could stick around awhile.
 Also, we get an almost continual flow of rather high PWs for the rest of the forecast and beyond by a consensus of models.
-We could be setting up for a rather efficient rain event, especially if we wind up getting some training convection.”3 points
+We could be setting up for a rather efficient rain event, especially if we wind up getting some training convection.”

-If the Euro Weeklies are right, some places in the central ag belt will need a canoe and may be cause for concern.
+10. If the Euro Weeklies are right, some places in the central ag belt will need a canoe and may be cause for concern.
 Flooding could be a real bad impact if this pattern transpires.
 Geeze, the 12z GFS and other modeling has a continuous wave train pretty much every other day into June.
-I know a lot of us may be in need of rain, but too much of a good thing could be impactful.3 points
+I know a lot of us may be in need of rain, but too much of a good thing could be impactful.

-Flipped the A/C on for the 1st time this season yesterday during the late afternoon.
+11. Flipped the A/C on for the 1st time this season yesterday during the late afternoon.
 The drought monitor came out yesterday and NE IL is under a severe drought along with parts of W MI that include the GRR area.
 Boy, we certainly need the rain over here.
 To put this into perspective, last year ORD had 19.36" of precip to date while this year we have only seen 5.63".
 The last 3 years (2018, 2019, 2020) for the month of May, we have had consecutive record setting precip totals while this year we are the 10th driest May.
-What a difference it has been.3 points
+What a difference it has been.

-I can confirm in GR that watering has been an everyday occurrence this week just to stave off any browning of the grass.
+12. I can confirm in GR that watering has been an everyday occurrence this week just to stave off any browning of the grass.
 It's a losing battle.
 I can't remember a time it looked this dead of summer this early.
 And that's after a cool start to May, but almost no rain.
 So yeah it is dry here.
-Looks like we may cut into the drought a bit next week, hopefully.2 points
+Looks like we may cut into the drought a bit next week, hopefully.

 2 points